conorturner/urest/README.md

 # urest

-The rest frame work from the future.
+The zero dependancy rest frame work from the future.